 Dr. Arden has contributed to and published professional articles on forensic pathology.
-He has been invited to lecture by law schools, judges, and medical examiner and coroner’s associations, and he has lectured extensively to various audiences including physicians, graduate medical trainees and medical students, nurses and physician assistants, law enforcement, prosecutors and defense attorneys, and interdisciplinary government panels.
-He has presented numerous times at the WV Office of the Chief Medical Examiner’s annual conference to train and recertify County Medical Examiners for the State of West Virginia.
+He has been invited to lecture by law schools, judges, legal professional organizations, and medical examiner and coroner’s associations, and he has lectured extensively to various audiences including physicians, graduate medical trainees and medical students, nurses and physician assistants, law enforcement, prosecutors and defense attorneys, and interdisciplinary government panels.
+He presented numerous times at the WV Office of the Chief Medical Examiner’s annual conference to train and recertify County Medical Examiners for the State of West Virginia.

 Dr. Arden’s publication and lecture expertise includes: